lamisghoualmi/My-SQL-queries/README.md

-my sql queries from basic to advanced
+my sql queries practice from basic to advanced